Gnowit

 Gnowit (pronounced "know it") is a Canadian software company that provides automated, near-real-time monitoring of legislative, regulatory, and political activity across Canada.
-Its platform uses natural-language processing and other artificial-intelligence (AI) methods to ingest and filter material from millions of web sources—including parliamentary debates, committee proceedings, and government publications—and delivers structured, searchable alerts and briefings to clients; the company reports that new publication documents are captured and millions of items are added to its repository daily.
+Its platform aggregates and analyzes information from government publications, parliamentary debates, committee, and proceedings to provide searchable alerts and reports for organizations monitoring public policy and regulatory developments.
+The system uses natural-language processing and machine learning techniques to organize and filter large volumes of public information.; the company reports that new publication documents are captured and millions of items are added to its repository daily.

 History, Founders and Leadership

 Gnowit was co-founded in Ottawa in 2010 by Shahzad Khan and Mohammad Al-Azzouni; Khan serves as chief executive officer.
 Khan holds a PhD in Computer Science from the University of Cambridge, has more than two decades of experience in AI/ML and computational linguistics, and has authored or co-authored 37 peer-reviewed publications and five patents.

 Traditionally, companies performed this analysis manually; Gnowit has delivered efficiencies achieved through AI innovations.
-The Ottawa-based company is a graduate of Carleton University's Lead To Win and the University of Ottawa's Startup Garage, as well as the Invest Ottawa incubator program, and more recently, the League of Innovators.
+The company has participated in several Canadian startup and accelerator programs, including Carleton University's Lead To Win initiative, the University of Ottawa's Startup Garage, the Invest Ottawa incubator, and the League of Innovators' BOOST program.

 Kubernetes validation (2019–2020)

 As part of a Canada's Centre of Excellence in Next Generation Networks (CENGN) project, Gnowit validated a containerized version of its web-intelligence software on Kubernetes.
-Within CENGN's infrastructure, the deployment used a cloud-hosted master virtual machine (VM) with worker nodes on bare-metal servers; CENGN applied platform optimizations and completed scale testing of selected microservices.
-The project confirmed that the software functioned as intended in a Kubernetes environment and supported migration from a monolithic to a containerized architecture in preparation for 2020 growth goals.
-Reported outcomes included a 45% reduction in hardware requirements, development of auto-scaling policies for resource allocation, the ability to deploy in any cloud or cluster, and improved security for the platform.

-Vision and goal

-Gnowit's goal is to help organizations make timely decisions by delivering relevant updates as soon as they are published on monitored web sources.
-The platform applies AI and machine-learning (ML) techniques to monitor, capture, clean, analyze, filter, and organize text, and to generate concise, actionable briefs.
-The company frames its roadmap around a belief–desire–intention (BDI) "intelligent agent on the web," while currently combining Boolean queries, shallow language technologies, and on-the-fly machine-learning classifiers in a self-service interface.
+Between 2019 and 2020, Gnowit participated in a project with Canada’s Centre of Excellence in Next Generation Networks (CENGN) to test and scale its platform using containerized infrastructure based on Kubernetes.
+The initiative focused on improving scalability and supporting the company’s transition from a monolithic software architecture to a cloud-native deployment model.